Practical tips and tools for growing a business

 5. Regular online communication with customers

 Failure to respond to questions or comments on the website and social media can give customers the impression of poor customer service.
-Customers may suspect that, in the event of an unsuccessful order, returning or exchanging the product could also be a complicated and time-consuming process.
+Customers may suspect that, in case of an unsuccessful order, returning or exchanging the product could also be a complicated and time-consuming process.
 Feedback and regular communication with customers can also help improve business performance and customer satisfaction.
 Although it is not directly related to product sales or quality, it is possible to learn something useful for the company from each comment received.
 If customers see that you are responding to their messages, they will be encouraged to write back, and this is a good way to gain customer insight into your business and how it works without a large investment .

 6. Regular use of social network accounts